ogerly/nodebb-plugin-prezi/README.md

-# NodeBB Prezi Plugin
+# NodeBB Audioplayer Plugin

-This NodeBB plugin allows users to embed Prezi presentations inline in their posts.
+This plugin is prayed mp3 appear in a player.

 ## Installation

-    npm install nodebb-plugin-prezi
+    npm install nodebb-plugin-audioplayer

 ## Use

-    Just drop the link to your Prezi presentation's page in the NodeBB Compositor.
+    This plugin is prayed mp3 appear in a player